smp/AI_ML_Workshops/lab-3-Hands_on_with_Apache_MXNet/README.md

 mod.forward(Batch([array]))
 ```

+This may give a *malloc* message - ignore it.
 The model will output an NDArray holding the 1000 probabilities, corresponding to the 1000 categories.
 It has only one line since batch size is equal to 1.

 ```python
 prob = mod.get_outputs()[0].asnumpy()